Close

 Work/Study: All non-EU citizens need appropriate permits for employment or long-term education, regardless of visa-free tourist access.

-Always verify current requirements through Croatia's Ministry of Foreign Affairs or your nearest Croatian consulate, as visa policies can change.
+Always verify current requirements through Croatia's Ministry of Foreign and European Affairs or your nearest Croatian consulate, as visa policies can change.

 03